Miguelslo27/capacitacion-in-company/wp-content/plugins/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==
+= 3.2.5.5 =
+~ Fixed guest can not start quiz with no require enroll course option.
+~ Fixed sql to filter orders by user ID.
+~ Fixed issue of sending email when finished course: not correct Grade.
+~ Fixed can not see Actions buttons when adding questions into the quiz.
+~ Fixed changed the logic of Continue button for Course: continue with the next incomplete item.
+~ Fixed wrong code to pick up instructor email.

+= 3.2.5.4 =
+~ Fixed load js missing dependencies and only in LP page.

 = 3.2.5.3 =
 ~ Changed SQL to read course items by user item ID.
 ~ Improved performance in admin orders page.